zestedesavoir/latex-template/documentation.md

 ## Spoilers

 To add a spoiler, use the `Spoiler` environement.
 Spoilers will be grouped in order of apparition in a "Spoiler" section at the end of each chapter.

+## Table of contents

+For creation of table of contents, use `\toc`.
+This command doesn't generate table of contents if it is empty.

 ## Code environment